4wayhandshake/4wayhandshake.github.io/content/walkthrough/openadmin.md

 hydra -l jimmy -P $PASSWORDS -s 52848 localhost http-post-form "/index.php:username=^USER^&password=^PASS^&login=:F=Enter Username and Password"
 ```

 Still nothing.
 OK...
-Time to regroup and review what I've done so far :sweat:
+Time to regroup and review what I've done so far 😓

-> :bulb: I realize now that, even though I found a credential, I forgot to try it *everywhere*.
+> 💡 I realize now that, even though I found a credential, I forgot to try it *everywhere*.
 >
 > I've tried combinations of users `admin` / `joanna` / `jimmy` with passwords `admin` / `test` / `n1nj4W4rri0R!` on every login page that I've encountered, and it ended up getting me into the MySQL database.
 But I'm realizing that I forgot to try one service, maybe the most important one: **SSH**.